 What is the deal with the Standard and Professional designations anyway?
 Is the Standard Edition for non-professionals?
 That’s the implication from the names, isn’t it?
 Microsoft needs to rethink this whole branding campaign.
 The previous Smartphone vs. Pocket PC Phone Edition was much easier for the average consumer to figure out (though still way to wordy) that Standard vs. Professional.
 The first thing they should do is create a secondary branding using WiMo instead of Windows Mobile just to shorten that part of the name.
 Then, they need to shorten the device category names to something like WiMo Touch (Pocket PCs with touch screens) and WiMo Phone (no touch screen) or WiMo One (one-handed Smartphone operations) and WiMo Two (two-handed Pocket PC operation).
 Or, how about WiMo Pocketphone and WiMo Smartphone?
 It would be a lot easier for non-techies to remember and cut down the typing and awkward sentences in articles and blogs 🙂

-6 thoughts on “What’s with the Names Windows Mobile Standard Edition and Professional Edition?
+6 responses to “What’s with the Names Windows Mobile Standard Edition and Professional Edition?”

 Hey Todd, My Touch should be here today.
 Today was the day I was supposed to be gone.
 10 Minutes after I learned the delivery date was the same day as my doctors appointment, a 140 mile round trip, the doctor called and moved the appointment up a day.
 So once the little beastie shows up I have all day to play with it! 🙂